|Nutritional Guidelines (per serving)|

-Try this basic Moroccan chicken tagine with potatoes and carrots recipe when you need a delicious family meal or an impressive presentation in a clay or glazed tagine for company.
+Try this basic recipe for Moroccan chicken tagine with potatoes and carrots when you need a delicious family meal or an impressive presentation in a tagine (clay or glazed) for guests.

 For a shorter cooking time, try making this chicken tagine with potatoes and olives recipe.

 - 1/3 cup olive oil

 - 1 large onion (sliced into thick rings)

 - 4 large carrots (peeled and cut into 1/4-inch thick planks)